Nonparametric Bayesian volatility learning under microstructure noise: Details on update steps in the Gibbs sampler

-Settings for the Gibbs sampler we used in Section \ref{section:simulations} are as follows: we used a vague specification $\alpha_1,\beta_1\rightarrow 0$, and also assumed that $\log\alpha\sim N(1,0.25)$ and $\eta_v \sim \ig(0.3,0.3)$ (for the Heston model we used the specification $\eta_v \sim \ig(0.001,0.001)$).
+Settings for the Gibbs sampler in Section~\ref{section:simulations} are as follows: we used a vague specification $\alpha_1,\beta_1\rightarrow 0$, and also assumed that $\log\alpha\sim N(1,0.25)$ and $\eta_v \sim \ig(0.3,0.3)$ in Subsection~\ref{subsec:fan}.
+For the Heston model in Subsection~\ref{subsec:heston} we used the specification $\eta_v \sim \ig(0.001,0.001)$.
 Furthermore, we set $x_0 \sim N(0,25)$.
-The Metropolis-within-Gibbs step to update the hyperparameter $\alpha$ was performed via an independent Gaussian random walk proposal (with a correction as in \cite{wilkinson12}) with scaling to ensure the acceptance rate of ca.~$30-50\%$.
+The Metropolis-within-Gibbs step to update the hyperparameter $\alpha$ was performed via an independent Gaussian random walk proposal (with a correction as in \cite{wilkinson12}) with scaling to ensure the acceptance rate of about~$30-50\%$.
 The Gibbs sampler was run for $30 \, 000$ iterations, with the first third of the samples dropped as burn-in.

-This appendix gives several trace plots for data examples we analysed in the main body of the paper.